Alex Verdugo Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.84 team ERA that ranks fourth among all MLB pitching staffs.
+- The Astros' 3.83 team ERA ranks fourth among all MLB pitching staffs.

-- Astros pitchers combine to rank 18th in baseball in home runs given up (153 total, 1.2 per game).
+- Astros pitchers combine to give up 154 total home runs at a rate of 1.2 per game (to rank 18th in the league).

 © 2023 Data Skrive.
 All rights reserved.